massongit/reviewdog/README.md

 ### Available pre-defined 'errorformat'

-But, you don't have to write 'errorformat' in many cases. reviewdog supports pre-defined errorformat for major tools.
+But, you doesn't have to write 'errorformat' in many cases. reviewdog supports pre-defined errorformat for major tools.

 You can find available errorformat name by `reviewdog -list` and you can use it